latha0001/Ecomerce-Chatgpt/README.md

 - `npm run lint` - Run ESLint for code quality checks

   ### Sample Queries
-- "I need a new laptop for programming"
+- "I need a new laptop for programming ?"
-- "Show me smartphones under $800"
+- "Show me smartphones under $800 ?"
-- "Find me some programming books"
+- "Find me some programming books ?"
-- "What are your best sellers?"
+- "What are your best sellers ?"
-- "Add this to my cart"
+- "Add this to my cart ?"
-- "Show me my cart"
+- "Show me my cart ?"

 ## Usage Guide